DTAlemayehu01/joycond/README.md

+Why Fork: Wanted to incorporate a patch to allow for procontroller auto pairing but didn't want to use out of data joycond + public repo for use in custom pkgbuild file.

 joycond is a linux daemon which uses the evdev devices provided by hid-nintendo (formerly known as hid-joycon) to implement joycon pairing.

 hid-nintendo is currently in review on the linux-input mailing list.
 The most recent patches are currently found at https://github.com/DanielOgorchock/linux